 - Upload your resume or import from LinkedIn

-- You edit the output
+- Review and edit the output

 - No automatic company research - you provide everything